sascha432/ESP8266_NvsFlash_NONOS_SDK/README.md

 The code is only slightly modified, but relies on a replacement of the `esp_partition_*` functions since the NONOS_SDK does not have a readable runtime partition table.
 The partitions are grabbed from the eagle.ld linking file

+## Locking and multiple threads

+Since the NONOS_SDK does not support multiple threads/tasks, interrupts must be disabled during all operations.
+If a call from an interrupt occurs, the code would lock up waiting for the unlock.
+This is usually not a problem unless ``init/deinit`` is frequently used.
+It blocks interrupts for several milliseconds depending on the size of the partition, while most other operations complete within a few dozen microseconds

+If the nvs functions are not called from interrupts or timers, but only in the setup()/loop() function, locking is not required.
+If locking is disabled and the app requires nvs functions to be called from interrupts, ``nvs::Lock::isLocked()`` can be called to check if another operation is in progress

 ## Encryption

 Encryption is not supported

 ## RAM usage

 `nvs_flash_init()` allocates quite a lot RAM.
-To release about 5KB, use `nvs_flash_deinit()` if NVS is not required anymore.
+The amount of memory required for initializing a partition varies and increases in time.
+To release about 1.5KB, use `nvs_flash_deinit()` if NVS is not required anymore.
 Same for `nvs_flash_init_partition()`.
-Initializing the partition again requires some time depending on th size (16ms for 32KB) and blocks interrupts.
-If none of the NVS functions are used in interrupt, the lock can be changed to a semaphore and won't block interrupt.
-(TODO add option to use a semaphore)
+Initializing the partition again requires some time depending on th size (16-32ms for 32KB, depending on the flash speed) and blocks interrupts.

 ## Changelog

 ### 0.0.3

-- Current master
+- Added method Lock::isLocked() to determine if any nvs function is running (only available if interrupt locking is disabled)
+- Option to disable interrupt locking (-D NVS_FLASH_NO_INTERRUPT_LOCK=1)

 ### 0.0.2